 Offshore areas are a great way for someone to save for his or her retirement, particularly for expats.
 Regarding where and when you will retire, this is very much dependent upon your situation at the time.
 It is often difficult to plan where and when one will retire.
 As such, the flexibility of offshore investment means that you don’t have to make this decision until retirement.

-Offshore retirement plans are geographically portable, so they are unaffected as you move to different places in the world.
+Offshore retirement plans (such as those available for British pensioners) are geographically portable, so they are unaffected as you move to different places in the world.
 The plan stays in the same place, while you move around, all the time growing tax free.
 It can be the perfect solution to any expatriate’s long term retirement investment needs.

 How the retirement plan works

 Basically, you sit down with your financial adviser and work out how much you need to save each month to hit your target retirement fund and then invest this money, each month, into your plan.
 This money is then further divided across a variety of different underlying funds.

 Downsides to offshore investing